26SDD/26SDD/README.md

 -->
 About

 🔭 I'm passionate about Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision and Natural Language Processing.
-I have previously worked in the fields of Computer Architecture, Signal and Image Processing, Biometrics and Pattern Recognition.
+I had worked in Analytics and Data Science and AI projects for 6+ years in BFSI, FMCG, Pharma Medical devices and Digital Fintech clients/stakeholders.

 💬 My personal mission is to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.